 There has been much publicity recently around the case of Tini Owens who has been denied the right to divorce her husband of almost 40 years.

-The millionaire mushroom farmer’s wife cited her husband Hugh’s unreasonable behaviour, but her divorce petition was refused by a family court judge last year and more recently by the Court of Appeal last week.
+The millionaire mushroom farmer’s wife cited her husband Hugh’s unreasonable behaviour, but her divorce petition was refused by a family court judge last year and more recently the Court of Appeal.

 I am surprised at this decision as it’s so rare for the court to refuse to allow a divorce.
 Unreasonable behaviour is so subjective and what constitutes it in one relationship may be completely different in another.